hyungkyulee/prod-computer-vision/README.md

 ## Development Environment

-pythond on MAC
+python and pip on MAC

-use the brew to manage the python versioning
 ```
+# use the brew to manage the python versioning
 $ brew list | grep python
 python